Thomas Humphrey Metcalfe: Aftermath

 These events mark a turning point in Hawaiian history.
 John Young and Isaac Davis were instrumental in Kamehameha's military ventures and his eventual conquest and unification of the Hawaiian Islands.
 Young and Davis became respected translators and military advisors for Kamehameha.
 Their skill in gunnery, as well as the cannon from the Fair American, helped Kamehameha win many battles, including the Battle of Kepaniwai, later in 1790, where the forces of Maui were defeated.
 Young and Davis married members of the royal family, raised families and received valuable lands.

 Simon Metcalfe continued to trade around the Pacific Ocean and Indian Ocean for another four years.
 In 1792 he purchased a small French brig at Port Louis, Isle de France (Mauritius) to serve as a tender to Eleanora.
 He named this brig Ino and appointed his younger son Robert to command her.
 When the Eleanora sank in the Indian Ocean in the winter of 1792–93, Metcalfe took command of the Ino.

-In August 1794 Simon Metcalfe visited Houston Stewart Channel, at the southern end of Haida Gwaii, and anchored in Coyah's Sound.
+In August 1794 Simon Metcalfe visited Houston Stewart Channel, at the southern end of Haida Gwaii, and anchored in Coyah's Sound near the village of Ninstints.
 Friendly trading with the local Haida natives of Chief Koyah began.
 Metcalfe let a great number come aboard the Ino.
 The Haida took advantage of their superiority in numbers and attacked.
 Simon Metcalfe and his entire crew, except one, were killed.